azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 ## Insufficient directory permissions?

-One feature of this lab is that it shows how to configure the Terraform Service Principal with sufficient API permissions to use the azurerm_service_principal resource type in order to create the AKS Service Principal on the fly.
-There isn't a great deal of information available on the internet on how to have one Service Principal create another, so this lab helps to fill that gap.
+One feature of this lab is that it shows how to configure the Terraform service principal with sufficient API permissions to use the azurerm_service_principal resource type in order to create the AKS service principal on the fly.
+There isn't a great deal of information available on the internet on how to have one service principal create another, so this lab helps to fill that gap.

-However, you may be working in a subscription where you have insufficient directory authority to create users and groups and therefore you cannot successfully assign and use the additional API permissions (For instance this will be true for Microsoft employees using subscriptions associated with the microsoft.com directory).
+However, you may be working in a subscription where you have insufficient directory authority to create users and groups and therefore you cannot successfully assign and use the additional API permissions (For instance this will be true for Microsoft employees using subscriptions associated with the microsoft.com directory.)

-You can still complete the lab, but you'll have to skip the service_principal sub-module and associated API permissions for the Terraform Service Principal and tweak the main.tf accordingly.
-Instead we'll hardcode the AKS Service Principal ID and secret values to those of your existing Terraform Service Principal.
+You can still complete the lab, but you'll have to skip the service_principal sub-module and associated API permissions for the Terraform service principal and tweak the main.tf accordingly.
+Instead we'll hardcode the AKS service principal ID and secret values to those of your existing Terraform service principal.

 There will be two sets of example files at the end of the lab to match whichever path you have taken.

-> If you cannot create users and groups in your subscriptions directory then look out for sentences in the lab that mention **insufficient directory permissions**, or instructions blocks wrapped with HTML style **\<insufficient directory permissions>** list of commands **\</insufficient directory permissions>** tags.
+> If you cannot create users and groups in your subscriptions directory then look out for sentences in the lab that mention **insufficient directory permissions**, or instructions blocks wrapped with HTML style **\<insufficient directory permissions>** _\<list of commands>_ **\</insufficient directory permissions>** tags.

 If you have **insufficient directory permissions** then skip to the [main AKS module](#main-aks-module).

 ## Add the additional API permissions to your Terraform Service Principal

-The [advanced configuration section](../lab5#advanced-service-principal-configuration) of Lab 5 explains both custom RBAC roles in ARM, and adding additional API permissions to the Service Principal's app registration.
+The [advanced configuration section](../lab5#advanced-service-principal-configuration) of Lab 5 explains both custom RBAC roles in ARM, and adding additional API permissions to the service principal's app registration.

 This section adds the required API permissions for the legacy Azure Active Directory API (as per the note at the top of the [azurerm_service_principal](https://www.terraform.io/docs/providers/azurerm/r/azuread_service_principal.html) page).